mcneel/help-docs/_en/flamingo/5/help/render-window.md

 Displays the number of mesh faces used to render the model.
 This a a good value to compare various [render mesh settings](http://docs.mcneel.com/rhino/5/help/en-us/index.htm#documentproperties/mesh.htm) in Rhino.

 #### Apparent faces
 When there are blocks in the model, Flamingo nXt is able to use the block definition to render block instances without remeshing each instance.
-The Apparent faces display shows how many additional temporary faces would be generated if the block instances did not exist.
+The Apparent faces display shows how many more temporary faces would be generated if the block instances did not exist.

 #### Lighting information
 This is some information on the current lighting setup of the rendering.
 Here is a list of lighting information listed: